 - Sudden change in mood/irritability

-(Please note that the above symptoms may not be an indication of hypoglycemia for all individuals.
-Please consult a healthcare professional for further information.)
+Note: The above symptoms may not be an indication of hypoglycemia for all individuals.
+Please consult a healthcare professional for further information.

 Rapidly dropping glucose could be a life-threatening emergency.
 Read more about what to do if glucose levels drop quickly.